bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:00:08

+All right.
-Yes Alright We're gonna talk a little bit about his grant renewal what he's been working on in the past and what he plans to work on in the future.
+We're going talk a little bit about his grant renewal what he's been working on in the past and what he plans to work on in the future.
 So we've awarded Sebastian a year-long grant renewal through Brink.
-Brink is a not-for-profit whose purpose is to support Bitcoin developers and that includes also funding them through our grants program of which Sebastian has been a grantee of BRINC for the last two years and this will be his third year now.
+Brink is a not-for-profit whose purpose is to support Bitcoin developers and that includes also funding them through our grants program of which Sebastian has been a grantee of Brink for the last two years and this will be his third year now.
-We fund remote grantees and We also have an office in London where we fund folks and we acquire visas for them to be able to work together in our London office.
+We fund remote grantees and we also have an office in London where we fund folks and we acquire visas for them to be able to work together in our London office.
 Sebastian is one of our remote grantees and he's also a little bit different in that he is a part-time grantee.
 We can get into that potentially in one of our future questions.
 But well, first of all, congratulations, Sebastian.
 I think by everyone's account, your work is stellar.
 The grant committee agreed.
 Some of the developers that we talked to on the project, really value your feedback and your review.
-So we're honored that you want to continue to be a Brinke.
+So we're honored that you want to continue to be a Brinkie.

 Sebastian Falbesoner: 00:01:23

 Yeah, thanks.
-Very happy to be a Brinke for another year.
+Very happy to be a Brinkie for another year.
 It's been an exciting journey so far.

 Mike Schmidt: 00:01:30